Reggio Emilia Approach to Early Childhood Education

 4. Unique Representation

 The idea of this approach is based on every child’s unique way of expressing himself.
-This is what the teachers encourage as well, which gives the child to choose a form of art, such as music, dance, drawing, painting, acting, etc., to express himself in a way he feels comfortable.
+This is what the teachers encourage as well, which gives the child the choice of a form of art, such as music, dance, drawing, painting, acting, etc., to express himself in a way he feels comfortable.

 There is a lot to understand about the Reggio Emilia approach, but here are a few key facts that you should always keep in mind: